kanidm/kanidm/book/src/developers/designs/replication_coord.md

 Notice that automatic refresh only goes from A -> B and not the other way around.
 This allows one server to be "authoritative".

+TODO: The node configuration will also need to list nodes that can do certain tasks.
+An example of these tasks is that to prevent "update storms" a limited set of nodes should be responsible for recycling and tombstoning of entries.
+These should be defined as tasks in the replication configuration, so that the KRC can later issue out which nodes are responsible for those processes.

+These are analogous to the AD FSMO roles, but I think we need a different name for them.
+Single Node Origin Task?
+Single Node Operation Runner?
+Yes I'm trying to make silly acronyms.

 ### KRC Configuration

 > Still not fully sure about the KRC config yet.
 More thinking needed!